Tim Rebowe: Nicholls

 On November 21, 2014, Nicholls State named Rebowe their 11th head football coach.
 In his first season as head coach in 2015, he compiled an overall record of 3–8.
 In his second season in 2016, Rebowe had a record of 5–6 and had a winning conference record of 5–4 in the Southland Conference.
 During the 2017 season, Rebowe compiled his first overall winning record at Nicholls State with a record of 8–4 and had a 7–2 record in conference play.
 The team made the 2017 Division I FCS playoffs.

 In 2018, Rebowe led Nicholls to a Southland Conference championship.
 The team earned an automatic bid to the 2018 Division I FCS playoffs by owning a tie breaker in conference play.
 This was the second year in a row Nicholls qualified for the playoffs making it the first time that had occurred in school history.

 In 2019, Rebowe again led Nicholls to a Southland Conference championship.
 The team earned an automatic bid to the 2019 Division I FCS playoffs by owning a tie breaker in conference play against Central Arkansas.
 It was the first time in school history Nicholls won consecutive football conference championships.

+On December 1, 2024, Rebowe announced his retirement as head coach after 10 seasons.
+He was immediately succeeded by defensive coordinator Tommy Rybacki.
+He finished with a career college coaching record of 57–56, a record of 55–39 against peer FCS competition and a 49–30 record in the Southland Conference.